jafet16/html/README.md

-csj-html-basic-markup
+CSS-HTML-Java Script-basic-markup
 =====================

-Welcome to the Basic Markup project from CSJ: Introduction to Web Development.
+Welcome to the Basic Markup project from Introduction to Web Development.

 In this project you will mark up a document based on the decision from Supreme Court Chief Justice Warren in the 1954 *Brown v.
 Board of Education*